mkbabb/parse-that/docs/tranches/B/coordination/NOVELTY-PASS-REGISTRY-AND-EXPERIMENT-LAW-2026-08-01.md

 | `L1`–`L3`, Clean A/B | existing performance-law authority | only immutable admitted novelty evidence | law selection or no-runtime result | `UNCHANGED; 0/5 PER FAMILY` |

 No prototype task or evidence root is created by this packet.
-Exactly one formation-only N-IETM prototype is authorized after the committed source packet is the immutable input.
+Exactly one formation-only N-IETM prototype may be authorized only after a fresh independent audit accepts the N1-A1 semantic correction.
 N-DNF and N-WRR cannot start merely because they have
 names: their source-only non-isomorphism proofs are born-RED.
 N-GLL is a one-probe falsifier, not a portfolio center, and has no current dispatch.
 Current packrat and the public API may not be patched or widened.